MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/get-alerts.md

 ## Permissions
 One of the following permissions is required to call this API.
-To learn more, including how to choose permissions, see [Use Microsoft Defender ATP APIs](apis-intro.md)
+To learn more, including how to choose permissions, see [Use Microsoft Defender for Endpoint APIs](apis-intro.md)

 Permission type |	Permission	|	Permission display name :---|:---|:---